 This Commons Library Briefing Paper provides an overview of the introduction of a Carbon Floor Price and the Government's freeze of Carbon Price Support until 2021.
 The Government confirmed the price support would continue until coal was phased out.Jump to full report >>

-The UK’s Carbon Price Floor was introduced to work in conjunction with the EU ETS scheme.
-They aim is to underpin the price of carbon at a level that drives low carbon investment, which the EU ETS has not as yet achieved.
+The Carbon Price Floor (CPF) is a UK Government policy implemented to support the EU Emissions Trading System (EU ETS).
+The CPF was introduced on 1 April 2013 to underpin the price of carbon at a level that drives low carbon investment, which the EU ETS has not achieved.

 Commons Briefing papers SN05927